gravitational/workshop/gravity101.md

 Next, we have an `install` script.
 This script is a convenience wrapper over the `gravity` binary that launches UI-based install wizard.
 For the purpose of this training we’ll be using `gravity` directly to launch CLI-based installation.

-The other two scripts in the tarball, `upgrade` and `upload`, are used for upgrading the cluster, which we’ll take a look at later.
-The `gravity.db` and `packages` constitute the database and object storage for internal purposes, so we don’t need to worry about them.
+Next `upgrade` and `upload`, are used for upgrading the cluster, which we’ll take a look at later. `run_preflight_checks` is a utility to verify the node is ready for Gravity installation, without attempting install.
+The `gravity.db` and `packages` constitute the database and object storage for internal purposes.
+This is where the base image and containers vendored earlier live.
+We won't examine them in depth in this training.

 ### Exploring The Node